The Pine Tree Watch/MCPIR Board of Directors

 Harris volunteers her time to startups and emerging businesses via SCORE, Scale-UP Portland and MCED.
 She lives in a suburb of Portland with her family and is a die-hard Beatles fan, amateur cook and wanderluster.

-Rick Rector is executive vice president and group publisher at United Publications, Inc., having joined the company in 2000.
-His media career has spanned three decades and included such diverse industries as small farming, seafood, IT support, gourmet retail food, call centers, fitness clubs and healthcare as well as regional consumer publishing.
+Rick Rector is executive vice president and group publisher at United Publications, Inc. He joined the company in 2000.
+His media career has spanned 30 years and included such diverse industries as small farming, seafood, IT support, gourmet retail food, call centers, fitness clubs and healthcare as well as regional consumer publishing.
 Currently he serves on the SIIA/ABM Digital Media Council and the Knowledge Marketing Customer Advisory Board.